filecoin-project/devgrants/rfps/rfp-fvm.md

 Example on Milestones & Funding:
 **Total Funding Amount:** List the total proposed funding amount (currently in USD, eventually can be a distribution between USD/FIL)

+**Milestones:**
+Please limit milestones to **2-3 only** to simplify administration and payment overheads.
-**Milestones:** Make sure that the values in the Funding column add up to the Total Funding Amount listed above.
+Make sure that the values in the Funding column add up to the Total Funding Amount listed above.

 | Milestone No. | Milestone Description | Funding | Estimated Timeframe |
 | ------------- | --------------------- | ------- | ------------------- |